 Floods in flats and apartments can cause serious damage to not only the property the leak originates from, to the property below and the personal property of the occupant as well.
 It may not always be feasible to flood-proof a property, which means acting quickly when a flood situation happens is vital in reducing the damage to your home or property.
 To avoid flood damage, it is important to know how to look out for the first signs of escaped water.

 Leaking ceilings are often the first visible sign of a leak in the flat above.
-We’ve recently had a number of leaks in blocks of flats.
-Common causes of these are plumbing failures from stopcocks, boilers and bathroom & kitchen plumbing leaks.
+We often see leaks in blocks of flats with the escaped water causing damage to the property as well as tenant possessions.
+The most common causes of these are plumbing failures from stopcocks, boilers and bathroom and kitchen plumbing leaks.

-- Drying equipment including dehumidifiers and fans are used to accelerate the drying process and mitigate the potential for mould growth; contact us for advice on what equipment you need.
+- Drying equipment including dehumidifiers and fans are used to accelerate the drying process and mitigate the potential for mould growth.

 If you’re a landlord who has experienced flooding in your property, or a tenant with a troublesome leak, contact us for expert advice on which drying equipment, fans and dehumidifier equipment you need to avoid any further damage.